TempeHS/2024IST_Art.J_Endangered/README.md

 # Documentation

-This document outlines the skills and techniques integrated into the development of Endangered, a 2D platformer featuring hyper-intelligent endangered animals.
-The project has significantly contributed to my development as a game developer, particularly in game design principles and programming.
+In developing Endangered, a 2D platformer featuring hyper-intelligent endangered animals, I focused on integrating a variety of skills and techniques.
+This project has significantly contributed to my growth as a game developer, particularly in the areas of game design principles and programming.

-I gained proficiency in C#, which was essential for scripting gameplay mechanics such as character movement, enemy AI behaviour, and collision detection.
+I gained proficiency in C#, which was essential for scripting gameplay mechanics such as character movement, damage & respawning, and collision detection.
 My familiarity with Unity enabled efficient game development and management of assets, streamlining the entire process.

 Collaboration was another key aspect of this project; I worked closely with Hughie M. to create cohesive visuals, learning the importance of effective communication within a team.